vviszard/boothMultiplicationAlgorithm/README.md

 # 16-Bit Booth's Multiplier

 A digital multiplier implemented in Verilog, following the Data Path and Control Path architectural partitioning.
-Developed and verified using Xilinx Vivado on a Lenovo desktop running Windows.
+Developed and verified using Xilinx Vivado on AlmaLinux OS.

 ## Project Overview